 “Is it always going to be like this?” he complains to Sara, sweaty, slumped, with a dying look, from the place of the dead man.

-The truth is, at that point, we had no idea what the next two weeks would be like.
-Even if I knew them the same or worse, I would always answer in the same way: “It's just a little longer like that.
-We're there for another hour.
-Tomorrow we won't even remember it."
+Even if he knew them the same or worse, he would always answer in the same way: “it's just a little bit more like that.

 Panoramas and the Outlawed Inhabitants of Damaraland